obeewan/Plex-WebUI-Light/README.md

 The list contains the parts that are done to the best of my knowledge.

+* Channels
+* Dropdowns
 * Home
 * Sections
+* Status
-* Dropdowns
+* Playlists

 ## Partially fixed

 Needs some fixer-upers here and there.

-* Channels
+* Help
 * Modals
+* Messages
-* Playlists
+* Settings

 ## Remaining

-Some things work but have some mayor flaws in them still.

-* Settings
-* Status
-* Help
 * Play

+## Disclaimer

+Plex is a registered trademark, this extension is not affiliated with Plex.